A crispy breaded and deep-fried Japanese pork cutlet. This Pork Tonkatsu recipe is so simple and delicious! It's served with homemade Tonkatsu sauce.

 (COOKING OPTION 2): DOUBLE DEEP-FRY COOKING INSTRUCTIONS:

-- Heat at least 1 ½ inches oil in a deep, heavy-bottomed pot to 350°F on medium-high heat.
+- Heat at least 1 ½ inches of oil in a deep, heavy-bottomed pot to 350°F on medium-high heat.
 Dip a chopstick into the oil.
 If the oil starts steadily bubbling, then the oil is hot enough for frying.

 - Working in batches, deep fry the meat for about 1 minute per side (or more depending on the thickness).
 Remove from heat then drain on a paper towel.
 Let it cool down for a few minutes while you are working with other cutlets.